pulse-framework/pulse/README.md

 Pulse has the following namespaces for each collection

 - Groups (cached data based on arrays of primary keys)
-- Data (custom data, good for stuff related to a collection, but not part the main body of data like booleans and strings.)
+- Data (custom data, good for stuff related to a collection, but not part the main body of data like booleans and strings)
 - Filters (like getters, these are cached data based on filter functions you define)
 - Actions (functions to do stuff)

-By default, you can access them under the collection root namespace, like this:
+By default, you can access everything under the collection root namespace, like this:

 ```js
 this.$channels.groupName; // array